DanielJorn/The-Best-Chat-App/README.md

 ~~2.1.
 Add a message uploading for chat that's being created.~~

+2.2.
+Add user input validation when a user creates a chat.

 3. Implement messaging in chat rooms.

 3.1.
 Implement navigation to some user's profile when click on his image in a chat.